This document is also available in PDF (863 KB) [help with PDF files]

 The spacing between the bar code and the human readable format and any following lines must be at least 0.03"/0.08 cm.

 Carriers have the option of printing their carrier name.
-Participants in the Line Release program can also print the acronym "PARS" as stated in paragraph 2 of Part II.
+Participants in the Line Release program can also print the acronym "PARS" as stated in paragraph 2 of Part II of this Appendix.
 The printing must meet the requirements of the quiet zone and not interfere with the human readable number.

 The human readable number may include dashes and spaces, but is not to be read into the bar code except where the dash is part of the carrier code itself.